filipematias23/FIELDimageR-QGIS/README.md

 <br />

-To better visualize specific vegetation index you can coloring it by doing a duble click at **Index layer** and folow the steps below:
+> To better visualize specific vegetation index you can coloring it by doing a duble click at **Indices layer** and folowing the steps below:

 <p align="center">
   <img src="https://github.com/filipematias23/images_FQ/blob/main/readme/qgis_15.jpg">